Shreeraksha-18/JavaLab_Session1/README.md

+Create a class `Book` with constructors and demonstrate the use of `this` keyword to initialize and print details.
 This Java program demonstrates a simple **Library System** using a `Book` class.
 It showcases the use of **constructors** and the **`this` keyword** to initialize object data.
 Each `Book` object stores details like title, author, and price.